-Olympus E-M1 II versus Sony RX10 IV
+Olympus E-M1 II vs Sony RX10 IV

-The Olympus OM-D E-M1 Mark II and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were officially introduced, respectively, in September 2016 and September 2017.
+The Olympus OM-D E-M1 Mark II and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were announced, respectively, in September 2016 and September 2017.
 The E-M1 II is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
 The cameras are based on a Four Thirds (E-M1 II) and an one-inch (RX10 IV) sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Sony provides 20 MP.
+The Olympus has a resolution of 20.2 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is somewhat larger (3 percent) than the Olympus E-M1 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens built in, whereas the E-M1 II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the E-M1 II and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the E-M1 II gets 440 shots out of its BLH-1 battery, while the RX10 IV can take 400 images on a single charge of its NP-FW50 power pack.
 The power pack in the RX10 IV can be charged via the USB port, which can be very convenient when travelling.